limadeveloper/BaseNetworkKit/README.md

 ## License

-**NetworkKit** is under MIT license.
-See the [LICENSE](https://raw.githubusercontent.com/limadeveloper/NetworkKit/master/LICENSE) file for more info.
+**BaseNetworkKit** is under MIT license.
+See the [LICENSE](https://raw.githubusercontent.com/limadeveloper/BaseNetworkKit/master/LICENSE) file for more info.